 1. Jenkins

-Overview: Jenkins is one of the most widely used open-source CI/CD tools.
+Jenkins is one of the most widely used open-source CI/CD tools.
 Known for its flexibility, Jenkins offers hundreds of plugins to support building, deploying, and automating projects.
+Jenkins' ability to distribute builds across multiple machines allows it to scale easily, making it suitable for large projects with complex requirements like in full stack development projects.

 Key Features: